Temporary Hours Sample Clauses

 AutoNDA by SimpleDocs

 Temporary Hours.
 Employees whose hours have been mandatorily reduced or who have been laid off may notify the Employer in writing of their availability to work temporarily available extra hours.
-In order of seniority and subject to the employees’ availability and competence to perform the work, they shall be utilized before other employees or services up to the level of their FTE prior to the reduction, provided written notice is given prior to each schedule posting by the time required in work area.
-Priority shall be given first to employees who have been laid off or reduced from the work area requiring additional hours.
+In order of seniority and subject to the employees’ availability and competence to perform the work, they shall be utilized before other employees or services up to the level of their FTE prior to the reduction, provided written notice is given prior to each schedule posting by the time required in department.
+Priority shall be given first to employees who have been laid off or reduced from the department requiring additional hours.

 Temporary Hours.
 Hours assigned when working with one student; hours 44 assigned when assisting student(s) from other school districts; hours that 45 become available for a limited period of time; hours temporarily assigned 46 by seniority, availability and qualifications.
 Regular employees may be assigned temporary hours during the school year and those hours will not be considered permanent hours.